ProfAkymbo/kubernetes/README.md

 - How to use linux editor `vim` or at least `nano` 📝
 - a cup of coffee ☕️

-<span> If this mini-article doesn't work for you there are video guides below that can help deploy this project here [Helpful Videos](#Helpful-Videos)</span>

 ### SETUP

 ### step 1